 Best time to trek: April to October

 Sandakphu Trek (3636 m)

 Sandakphu trek is among the best Sikkim trekking tours for all beginners and intermediate trekkers.
-With its base camp at Manebhanjan, Sandakphu trek makes its way through some of the most beautiful trails in Sikkim.
-Rhododendrons are the prime attraction on this entire trek along with other small villages of Sikkim like Meghma, Tonglu, Garibas, Tumling, Kala Pokhari, and Sandakphu.
+With its base camp at Manebhanjan, the Sandakphu trek makes its way through some of the most beautiful trails in Sikkim.
+Rhododendrons are the prime attraction on this entire trek, along with other small villages of Sikkim like Meghma, Tonglu, Garibas, Tumling, Kala Pokhari, and Sandakphu.
 Interestingly, Sandakphu is the halt point of various trekking routes in the Darjeeling-Sikkim belt.
-The trek completes in 4 to 5 days and provides you a great cultural experience in Sikkim.
+The trek completes in 4 to 5 days and provides you with a great cultural experience in Sikkim.

 Best time to trek: October to December

 Trekking in Sikkim cannot be complete unless you take the Kanchenjunga base camp trek.
 The beauty and views you experience on this trek are beyond your imagination.
 Trekking amidst the snow-covered peaks of Mt.
 Kanchenjunga seems magical when you think about it.
 During this 11 to 12 days trek, you will wander through Tshoka, Goecha La, Samiti, Thangsing, Dzongri, Lamune, and Kokchorung.
 Not just this, you will also get to witness several species of birds at Kanchenjunga Biosphere Reserve.
 Therefore, all the intermediate to expert-level trekkers should opt for this trek as a once-in-a-lifetime experience.